cysouw/diathesis/text/c04_summaryEpi.md

 - (Es ist bekannt, dass) der Großvater seiner Enkelin einen Witz zu erzählen pflegte.
 :::

 The constructions listed in this chapter are not haphazardly collected out of some infinite pool of possible analytical combinations of German verb forms.
 Quite to the contrary, the constructions listed here are claimed to be an exhaustive list of all epithetical German verb forms.
 Only a few rare and/or old-fashioned constructions are left out from this summary (but they can still be found in the following data chapters).
 The list of major epitheses in this chapter is quite long (about 40 constructions), but manageable.
 Any 1000-plus-page grammar could easily add a few pages listing them all (or at least the most commonly attested ones).
 This number of epitheses is also quite a bit less than the number of major diatheses presented in the previous chapter (about 80 constructions).
-This indicates that from a purely grammatical perspective, diathesis ('grammatical voice') is about a two-times more elaborate topic than epithesis ('tense-aspect-mood marking').
+This indicates that from a purely grammatical perspective, diathesis ("grammatical voice") is about a two-times more elaborate topic than epithesis ("tense-aspect-mood marking").

 ## Classifying epitheses